 PRINCIPAL INVESTMENT STRATEGY.
 The trust seeks to achieve its objective by investing in a portfolio of equity securities of companies that the sponsor believes will be leaders of the "new American economy".
 The way in which humans and businesses operate and interact continues to evolve, and that rate of change has never been quicker.
 This evolution has occurred in areas including technology, health care and commerce.
 Furthermore, the pandemic caused by the novel form of coronavirus disease first detected in 2019 ("COVID-19") has triggered a societal and economic paradigm shift that may last for decades.
 The sponsor believes the already rapid evolution taking place, combined with the force of change brought on by the COVID-19 pandemic, will form the basis of the new American economy.
 The sponsor sought to identify innovative and quality U.S. companies with the potential to thrive in the new American economy.
-The sponsor believes to be proven innovators and will likely continue that trend in the new American economy.
+The sponsor selected securities from the thematic areas of health care, technology and E-Commerce in an effort to find quality U.S. companies that the sponsor believes to be proven innovators and will likely continue that trend in the new American economy.